Big X taken down from Twitter roof after San Francisco squabble

 It is gone.
-A giant, glowing X no longer marks the spot on the San Francisco high-rise that is headquarters to Elon Musk's messaging company X, formerly known as Twitter.
+A giant, glowing X no longer marks the spot on the San Francisco high-rise that is the headquarters of Elon Musk's messaging company X, formerly known as Twitter.

-The city building department logged 24 complaints after a weekend of the big X, which on Friday was erected on the roof of the company's downtown San Francisco headquarters, on Market Street, to the chagrin of neighbors who complained about intrusive lights.
+The city building department logged 24 complaints after a weekend of the big X, which on Friday (Jul 28) was erected on the roof of the company's downtown San Francisco headquarters, on Market Street, to the chagrin of neighbours who complained about intrusive lights.

-The move followed a post from Musk, the enigmatic billionaire who acquired the company in October for $44 billion, announcing the newly named firm would remain in San Francisco despite what he termed the city's recent "doom spiral, with one company after another left or leaving."
+The move followed a post from Musk, the enigmatic billionaire who acquired the company in October for US$44 billion, announcing the newly named firm would remain in San Francisco despite what he termed the city's recent "doom spiral, with one company after another left or leaving".

 "Beautiful San Francisco, though others forsake you, we will always be your friend," Musk wrote.